Skip to main contentSkip to main content

 If you wear glasses or contacts, you already know they’re not perfect.
 Now, imagine dealing with them in the rugged conditions of a military deployment.
 Glasses can get foggy, dirty, or broken.
 They can slip down your nose when you’re sweating.
 And the glare from the sun can be a real problem.

 Contacts have their own set of issues.
 Think about trying to handle them in a dusty, sandy environment.
 The risk of infection is high.
 And what if you lose one?
 It’s not like you can just run to the store for a new pair.
-I had a patient, a young soldier just back from a rotation, who told me he lost a contact lens during a night training exercise.
+Many patients had a patient, a young soldier just back from a rotation, who told me he lost a contact lens during a night training exercise.
 He spent the rest of the night with one blurry eye, trying to keep up with his unit.
 It was a wake-up call for him.

 These aren’t just minor annoyances.
 In a combat situation, a problem with your vision correction can have serious consequences.
 That’s why so many soldiers are looking for a better way.